RazaNaqsh/DSA/README.md

-# Data Structures and Algorithms in Java
+# Data Structures and Algorithms in Java And Python

-This repository contains Java implementations of various Data Structures and Algorithms commonly used in Computer Science and Software Engineering.
+This repository contains Java/Python implementations of various Data Structures and Algorithms commonly used in Computer Science and Software Engineering.
 Each implementation is provided as a separate Java file.